 The terrain exhibit a very immature topography.
-The topography and physiographic expression of the district is imparted by approximately N-Strending steep, mostly anticlinal, parallel to sub-parallel hill ranges and narrow adjoining synclinal valleys with series of parallel hummocks or topographic highs.
+The topography and physiographic expression of the district is imparted by approximately N-S trending steep, mostly anticlinal, parallel to sub-parallel hill ranges and narrow adjoining synclinal valleys with series of parallel hummocks or topographic highs.
 The western limbs of the anticlines are steeper than the eastern limbs.
 Based on the remote sensing data, landform map has been prepared for the study area.
-The slope map is given in figure 6.
-The Geomorphological map is given in figure 5.
-The study area can be divided into the following units as given below (2.4):
+The slope map is given in Figure 5.
+The geomorphological map is given in Figure 6.
+The study area can be divided into the following units as given below (Table 2.4):